MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 If you have troube with missing text in some Novels use [the legacy console application](https://github.com/MrHaCkEr/Wuxiaworld-2-eBook/tree/legacy-console-application).
 This script scrapes differently and could resolve problems.

-If you come across bug's or suggestion's for future updaes don't hesitate to open up a "new Issue" in the issue tab or write me a e-mail at bloodvioletssword@gmail.com.
+If you come across bug's or suggestion's for future updates don't hesitate to open up a "new Issue" in the issue tab or write me a e-mail at bloodvioletssword@gmail.com.

+Novels that are not included and won't be included in the near future:

+- Charm of Soul Pets
+- Demon Hunter
+- Heavenly Jewel Change
+- I Reincarnated for Nothing
+- Red Storm
+- Terror Infinity
+- Unrivaled Tang Sect

 ### Planned feature's and updates